henrikstengaard/hst-imager/src/Hst.Imager.ConsoleApp/readme.md

 Displays information about a physical drive or image file by reading Master Boot Record and Rigid Disk Block and displays a table with partition tables present.
 Physical drives requires administrator privileges.

-Example of display information about a Windows physical drive:
+Example of display information about a Windows physical drive disk 2:
 ```
-hst.imager info \\.\PHYSICALDRIVE2
+hst.imager info disk2
 ```

-Example of display information about a Linux physical drive:
+Example of display information about a Linux physical drive /dev/sdb:
 ```
 hst.imager info /dev/sdb
 ```